-We have one wholly-owned subsidiary, Canadian Metals Exploration Ltd., incorporated under the Canada Business Corporation Act (Canada) on July 14, 2004.
-This wholly-owned subsidiary is currently inactive.
+We have two wholly-owned subsidiaries.
+Canadian Metals Exploration Ltd., incorporated under the Canada Business Corporation Act (Canada) on July 14, 2004, which is currently inactive.
+Giga Meals Do Brasil LTDA, incorporated under the laws of Brazil on June 30, 2020 is currently acquiring permits in Piaui State, Northeast Region of Brazil.